Northern Mexico: Before colonization

-It is not known exactly when the first settlers came to Northern Mexico.
+It is not known precisely when the first settlers came to northern Mexico.
 The harsh climate in the region limited the practice of agriculture, so ancient cultures developed a nomadic lifestyle dedicated to hunting and gathering.

-One of the most important native cultures at northern Mexico are the Tepehuanes in Durango, who are actually named the Odamis, meaning "people from the mountains".
-Something similar has happened with the Raramuris in Chihuahua; Raramuri means "people who run", but they are known as Tarahumaras.
-Other important cultures are Mayos in Sinaloa and Sonora, and Yaquis in Sonora, and Laguneros in Coahuila.
+One of the most important native cultures in northern Mexico are the Tepehuanes of Durango, whose autonym is Odami "people from the mountains".
+Similarly, the Rarámuri "people who run" of Chihuahua are called the Tarahumaras by outsiders.
+Other important cultures are the Mayos in Sinaloa and Sonora, the Yaquis in Sonora, and the Laguneros of Laguna Pueblo in Coahuila.
 In Nuevo León, many nomads were exterminated for resisting the construction of Monterrey.

 Colonial era

-The first city of the region was Durango, founded by Francisco de Ibarra, a Basque explorer.
+The first city of the region was Durango, founded in 1563 by Francisco de Ibarra, a Basque explorer.
 During the colonial era, Durango, Chihuahua and some parts of Sinaloa and Coahuila were a Basque colony named the Nueva Vizcaya.
 Now, most Duranguenses are Basque descendants.
 Other important cities like Monterrey were founded almost 50 years later.

+The Spanish rulers expanded the northern frontier of the colony through centuries of difficult conquest.
+In the late 18th century, they established a punitive policy to defend against indigenous raids from the north.
+During this period, they also established separate governance for the northern regions, which were thought of as "interior provinces" from the perspective of people in Mexico City.

+Postcolonial era

+Northern Mexico's proximity to the United States became a major factor in the region's postcolonial history, as the northern half of Mexico was annexed into the United States by the mid-19th century.
+During the Porfiriato, the region's traditionally agricultural economy was disrupted as it became the focus of capital investments from the United States and the rest of Mexico.

+Mexico sometimes feared the loss of Baja California, which had a particularly strong economic and geographic integration with the United States, due to its importance in protecting Pacific trade routes.